-At the moment I am a Visiting Fellow at Bournemouth University (U.K.) and a Researcher at Ionian University (Corfu), while running a UK-based company for Music & Audio named FasmaTwist.
-If for any reason you are interested in reading a more thorough biography please read below.
+At the moment I teach at the University of Athens’ Music Department and run a UK-based company for Music & Audio named FasmaTwist.
+I am also a visiting fellow at Bournemouth University since 2014.
+If you are interested in a more thorough biography you may read below.

 Born in Athens, Greece.
 Initially studied Economics (B.Sc, 1996-2000) and Statistics (M.Sc., 2000-2003) in Athens by accident, Music and Music Technology (B.Arts, 2003-2006) in Cambridge and completed a PhD in Composition (2010) at the Sonic Arts Research Centre in Belfast.

 I’m mostly interested in electroacoustic composition, especially real-time computer music involving acoustic instruments and multi-speaker systems.
 I’m also quite happy with various expressions of “popular” music.
 I’ve written music for instrumental ensembles, fixed & mixed media, live electronics, the network, for theatre and short films.
 My works have been performed throughout Europe, in the US and Latin America and some have received awards and distinctions at international competitions, amongst others at Giga-Hertz (ZKM, Germany), the International Confederation of Electroacoustic Music (CIME), Metamorphoses (Belgium), Bourges (France), Città di Udine (Italy), Musica Nova (Czech Republic), MusicWorks (Canada), Weimar (Germany), Matera (Italy).
 In the past I’ve been lucky to receive the McLeod prize from Anglia Ruskin University and my PhD research to be funded by the Department for Employment & Learning in the U.K.